DaveAPS/vue-table-view/README.md

 # TableView
-This will help to visualize large data sets in tabular format with pagination,sorting by column and search records on all column or with selected column.
-Also provieds option to customize layouts and feature as per the application requirments.
+This will help to visualize large data sets in tabular format with pagination, sorting by column and search records on all columns or with selected column.
+It also provides option to customize layouts and features as per the application requirements.

 # Features
 * Node JS, VueJs, Vue-router
-* axios - for create promised based client interface
+* axios - for create promise based client interface
 * classnames - simple javascript utility for conditionally joining classNames together.
-* autoprefixer - Write your CSS rules without vendor prefixes (in fact, forget about them entirely):
+* autoprefixer - Write your CSS rules without vendor prefixes (in fact, forget about them entirely)
 * Karma, Mocha, chai, sinon - for unit test
-* eslint - is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
-In many ways, it is similar to JSLint and JSHint with a few exceptions.
+* eslint - this is a tool for identifying and reporting based on patterns found in ECMAScript/JavaScript code.
+In many way, it is similar to JSLint and JSHint with a few exceptions.
-* webpack - for bundle js, css and assets.
+* webpack - for bundling js, css and assets.

 ## Components
-Appliction is mainlly using two components to visualize large sets of data in tabular format.
+Appliction is mainly using two components to visualize large sets of data in tabular format.

 * Pagination Component
 * Tabale View Component

 ### About Pagination Component
-This component shows the pages and provide the functionality to navigate.
+This component shows the pages and provides the functionality to navigate.

 How to use this component with any page.
-* Import the pagination componets and pass the all require values as its attribute like below sample.
+* Import the pagination componet and pass all the required values as its attribute like below sample.

     <script>
         import Pagination from '@/components/Pagination.vue';